Rosebud, Victoria: History

 The rest of the land to Boneo Road was granted to speculators.
-Allotment 18 (west to Jetty Road) became the property of Charles BLAKEY and then Robert White, after 18 February 1874, when the 152.5 acre allotment was advertised in the Argus.
+Allotment 18 (west to Jetty Road) became the property of Charles Blakey and then Robert White, after 18 February 1874, when the 152.5 acre allotment was advertised in the Argus.
 It was pointed out that a block, 66 x 330 feet, fronting the beach road, had been sold.
 As this was the only block separately owned for decades, it had to be Lot 86, which William Edwards mortgaged to Captain Adams in August 1878.
-As the land was of little value, it is strange that it was considered to provide enough security.
-Edwards borrowed 128 pounds and nine shillings, to be repaid with interest on 30 June 1880.
+Edwards borrowed £128 9/-, to be repaid with interest, on 30 June 1880.
 McCrae was called Dromana until about 70 years ago, as the steamers had made Dromana's location well known.
 Isobel Moresby said that Jack Jones had built a store on the corner in about 1900 but it was built about a decade earlier just after the Lake v Jones case.

 Allotment 17 (west to Norm Clark Walk) came into the ownership of the Woolcotts.
 William Gomm was farming it in 1876 but returned to fishing when subdivision began.
 George and Susan Peatey were among the first buyers and the site for the state school was bought a few years later.
 Later residents were the McDowells after whom a street was named.

 Allotments 16 and 15 (west to First Avenue) became the Clacton on-Sea estate.
-Allotment 14 (west to Boneo Road), granted to Hugh Glass of Flemington House, became small farms:Randall's, then Rigg's Hindhope, and Coupar's The Thicket.
+Allotment 14 (west to Boneo Road), granted to Hugh Glass of Flemington House, became small farms: Randall's, then Rigg's Hindhope, and Coupar's The Thicket.
 By 1930 Hindhope Park was operating on the site of Rosebud Plaza.
 This had pine cabins for tourist accommodation.
 Some of the land was subdivided as the Hindhope Estate by 1920 but the tourist facility was still running in the mid-1960s.
 Walter and Charlie Burnham, fishermen from Sorrento, were two early purchasers on the estate in about 1914.(See Steve Burnam's website for Vin Burnham's story of the early days.)